Framework for $\exists \mathbb{R}$-Completeness of Two-Dimensional Packing Problems: Curvers

-\paragraph{Edge inequalities.} We have an edge from the left to the right yellow piece and from the left to the right blue piece.
-The edge inequalities (Lemma~\ref{lem:graphIneq}) follow in a similar way as for the split (yellow) and swap (blue).
+We have an edge from the left to the right yellow piece and from the left to the right blue piece.
+The edge inequalities (\Cref{lem:graphIneq}) follow similarly as for the split (yellow) and swap (blue).